ryanwhitman/ronaphp/README.md

 # RonaPHP
-RonaPHP is a MVC PHP framework.
+RonaPHP is a PHP framework.

 ## Current Version
-.5.4.0
+.5.4.1